rajndev/calculator-app/README.md

 - Use the keypad or keyboard to enter a math expression in the display
 - Click anywhere in the display with or without selection to add to the input
-- Selection delete any part of the input with the back key
+- Selection delete any part of the input with the back key on the keypad
-- Delete sequentially from any point in the input with the back key
+- Delete sequentially from any point in the input with the back key on the keypad
 - Use the keyboard backspace key to delete any part of the input

 ## Technology Stacks and Tools Used: